Basic software troubleshooting

 - Verify your computer meets the requirements of the program or utility.
 For example, if your computer runs out of disk space during the installation, this would cause an error during the installation.

 - Verify the CD is clean and contains no significant scratches.
-Information about how to clean a CD and a CD-ROM can be found on our cleaning page.
+See our page on how to clean a CD and a CD-ROM for more information.

 Program or utility does not load or has an error when it attempts to load

 - Verify the program or utility documentation makes no mention of the error you are experiencing.
-Many times the error and explanation to how to resolve the error are already documented.
+Many times, the error and explanation on how to resolve the error are already documented.

 - Make sure the computer has been rebooted at least once after the program has been installed.
 Some programs require the computer to be restarted after installation to work properly.

 - Verify your computer has the correct date.
-In some cases a program may rely on the date and if that date is incorrectly set it may cause issues.
-Additional information about setting the date can be found on document CH000554.
+In some cases, a program may rely on the date and if that date is incorrectly set, it may cause issues.
+See our page on how to set a computer's date and time for more information.

 - If following the above recommendations does not resolve your issues, reinstall the program or utility.

-In some cases your software issue may be related to your operating system.
-We recommend that you see our guide to basic troubleshooting, and run through all the steps listed there which apply to your specific operating system.
+In some cases, your software issue may be related to your operating system.
+We recommend that you see our guide to basic troubleshooting and run through all the steps listed there that apply to your specific operating system.

-If you are still running into errors or unable to resolve your issue, search our web page, check our on-line help section, and check our Q&A section for additional help and recommendations.
-If after checking these locations you are still unable to resolve your issue, feel free to contact our support team.
+If you are still running into errors or unable to resolve your issue, use our search engine, check our on-line help section, and check our Questions and Answers (Q&A) page for additional help and recommendations.
+If after checking these locations, you are still unable to resolve your issue, feel free to contact our support team.